Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/angular/universal-analytics/README.md

 ```

 <h3>triggerViewProductDetailsEvent();</h3>
-<p>Measure a view of product details by pushing a angularViewProductDetails event to the dataLayer, along with one or more product details representing the products being viewed.</p>
+<p>Measure a view of product details by pushing an "angularViewProductDetails" event to the dataLayer, along with one or more product details representing the products being viewed.</p>
 <p>The product details should be available at the moment this method is called.</p>
 <p>Arguments: viewProductDetailsEvent: <UniversalAnalyticsEcommerceViewProductDetailsEvent></p>
 <p>UniversalAnalyticsEcommerceProductClickEvent Interface</p>